LEARNING TO SURF AFTER 40

 Finally, you don’t have to become a master of surfing to enjoy the stress relief it can offer.
 If you want to push your body to its limit and really test yourself, this is possible.
 If you want to have a relaxing pastime and enjoy being in the water, this is equally fine.
 While some choose to navigate every wave and they feel disappointed after a poor lesson, others are just happy to be out in the water sitting on the board and looking out over the stunning horizon.

-When it comes to surfing, the surfboard and the water are the two essentials.
+When it comes to learning to surf at 40, the surfboard and the water are the two essentials.
 From here, you can do whatever makes you happy.
 Soon enough, you’ll be wondering where all that stress from work has gone and this for us makes for a successful hobby.

-As well as the physical and psychological benefits of surfing and the way it allows for a healthy lifestyle, you can also meet new people and forget about the stresses of life for a couple of hours.
+As well as the physical and psychological benefits of learning to surf at 40 and the way it allows for a healthy lifestyle, you can also meet new people and forget about the stresses of life for a couple of hours.
 To finish our guide, we want to provide a few considerations before booking your first surf lesson!

 Your height and weight aren’t important because there are various shapes and sizes of boards.